odino/interviews/README.md

 # Interview questions

 Here you will find a list of questions
-I usually take inspiration from when I need to interview someone.
+I usually take inspiration from when I'm outta topics during an interview.

+I think
+the most important part of the interview is the conversation and the attitude that the candidate shows in front of you (and your other colleagues, if he does multiple interview) but at the same time I usually find myself comfortable discussing things like "what do you think of multithreading?", as these type of questions open the doors for a broader and interesting discussion.

-(a little bit more of the process is described [here](http://odino.org/things-i-ask-during-interviews/))
+(a tiny bit of the process I use is described [here](http://odino.org/things-i-ask-during-interviews/) , but I should definitely spend some more time to describe the method)

-Questions are divided in different areas, so I usually pick 1/2 question from each area and try to get a sense on the candidate.
+Questions are divided in different areas, so I usually pick 5/6 question in total -- the whole interview usually lasts up to 1 hour as there is an introduction on the company, the introduction of the candidate etc etc. As I said, I should spend some more time describing the whole process in a while.

 ## Attitude / General

 * why are conferences / meetups important?
 * where do you see yourself in 3 years?
 * why should we hire you?
-* what are your reasons for joining Namshi?
+* what are your reasons for joining us?
 * do you have any open source code you'd like to share with me?
 * what are your selling points?
 * what are the things you suck at?